fostergreenwood/metric-dimension/README.md

 so this choice of $W$ is not a resolving set.

 ## More Examples
-The following examples accompany paper 2.
+The next three examples accompany paper 2.

 ### Example 4
 To verify the landmark graph shown in Figure 1 of paper 2 is a resolving set for the graph $K(4,5,7)=K_4\times K_5\times K_7$, we run